To put it simply, it depends! Lots of factors come into play when deciding what type of pallet rack best suits your operation.

 Roll Formed and Structural

-Roll formed pallet rack is the most common construction of racking.
-It is usually manufactured in the “teardrop” style; teardrop referring to the teardrop shaped holes on the column of the uprights.
+A roll-formed pallet rack is the most common construction of racking.
+It is usually manufactured in the “teardrop” style; teardrop referring to the teardrop-shaped holes on the uprights column.
 It is cold rolled and typically has a rivet connection.
-There are few circumstances when roll formed has a bolted connection.
-This type of pallet rack also tends to be less expensive because it is made up of less steel than structural.
-Roll formed uses mounting clips that can easily be adjusted to different heights according to load size, which is beneficial for warehouses that store a wide variety of product sizes.
+There are few circumstances when roll-formed has a bolted connection.
+This type of pallet rack also tends to be less expensive because it is comprised of less steel than structural.
+Roll-formed uses mounting clips that can easily be adjusted to different heights according to load size, which is beneficial for warehouses that store a wide variety of product sizes.

-Structural pallet rack is hot rolled.
-Its components are almost always bolted together which is how one can easily spot structural versus roll formed pallet rack.
-The horizontal load beams connect to the uprights with bolts which increases the rack’s weight bearing capacity.
-Structural pallet rack is made of thicker steel c-channels, making it the more expensive but durable pallet rack option.
-It is most commonly used in warehouses where inventory has a quick turnover because durability is a huge factor when accommodating busy forklift traffic.
+Structural pallet rack is hot-rolled.
+Its components are almost always bolted together, which can easily spot structural versus roll-formed pallet rack.
+The horizontal load beams connect to the uprights with bolts, which increases the rack’s weight-bearing capacity.
+The structural pallet rack is made of thicker steel c-channels, making it the more expensive but durable pallet rack option.
+It is most commonly used in warehouses where inventory has a quick turnover because durability is a huge factor when accommodating heavy forklift traffic.